Internal Linking Is a Content Architecture Problem, Not an SEO Trick

 What is the difference between internal linking and information architecture?

-Internal linking is the set of clickable connections between pages, while information architecture is the broader system that decides how content is organized, grouped, and prioritized.
-In other words, links are one output of the architecture, not the architecture itself.
+Internal linking is the set of clickable connections between pages, while information architecture is the broader system that decides how content is organised, grouped, and prioritised.
+Links are one output of the architecture, not the architecture itself.
 If the site structure is unclear, adding more links usually just spreads the confusion.

 Why do so many ecommerce sites treat internal links as an SEO task?

-Because internal links are easy to measure, easy to assign, and often framed as a ranking tactic.
-It is much simpler to tell a team to “add links to this page” than to rethink category structure, content relationships, or navigation logic.
-The problem is that this turns a structural issue into a page-level optimization exercise.
+Because internal links are easy to measure, easy to assign, and often framed as a ranking tactic, teams are often told to “add links to this page” instead of rethinking category structure, content relationships, or navigation logic.
+The problem is that this turns a structural issue into a page-level optimisation exercise.

 What makes a good internal link in ecommerce content?